 “I fell forward into my friend and over to the side of the railing, my arm clutched as my muscles pulled to a painful angle.
 Then down to a knee, I quickly spun to face my attacker.
-No one was behind me.”
+No one was there.”

 Reported to Ohio State Reformatory’s Facebook Page – –

 “On my last visit to the Mansfield, my camera and recorder picked up some tapping on the walls of a jail cell.
 My friend and I thought it was Morse Code.
-My buddy was in the military, and being familiar with the code, he listened closely.
+My buddy was military and familiar with the code.
+He listened closely.

-“It wasn’t Morse, but maybe a code developed by prisoners to communicate without the guards knowing.
-The ‘tapping noise’ was caught on our recorder, just in that cell and at no other time during our visit.”
+“It wasn’t Morse.
+We thought it a code developed by prisoners to communicate without the guards knowing.
+The ‘tapping noise’ was caught on our recorder just in that cell.
+No other time during our visit.”

 The Hole (Solitary Confinement) – –

 The Hole embodied suffering for 100 years.
-20 small basement cells, dark on the sunniest day, and where inmates were forced down on roach covered floors, and starved with small portions of bread and water served every 3 days.
+20 small basement cells dark on the sunniest day.
+Inmates once forced down on roach covered floors and starved with small portions of bread and water served every 3 days.